 Despite India contributing 11% to total global agriculture and agriculture being the largest source of livelihood for most of the country’s population, the sector witnesses trade losses worth US$ 300 billion annually.

 According to reports, horticulture is a massive US$1.5 trillion market globally with 80 million growers.
 India’s share in the global horticulture produce is around 15%.
-Despite agriculture being one of the biggest sources of India’s exports and employment, this segment of horticulture products are not traded through spot trading and digital exchanges
+Despite agriculture being one of the biggest sources of India’s exports and employment, this segment of horticulture products is not traded through spot trading and digital exchanges.

 The agri-tech platform uses Intello Labs’ pioneering technology for spot-quality assessment, that are both digital and scalable, which are the benchmark for thousands of farmers, farmer producer organisations (FPOs), modern trade corporations, and general trade buyers across the country and the world seamlessly, globalising market linkage.

 Since its launch in June 2021, the monthly transactions on Praman have crossed INR 400 crore, making it the largest B2B horticultural spot exchange in the world!

 Praman completely eliminates the need for on-location trading, and because auctions are conducted remotely, it lowers the barrier of entry as sellers and buyers from any location can participate.
 This has also increased farmer incomes by as much as 12 to 15%.
 In addition, due to the short market time, the cost of shrinkage is saved and the transaction costs are lowered.
 Every buyer has access to verifiable and quantifiable quality reports, which adds an elevated layer of transparency.

 “With Praman, farmers can benchmark their produce to similar lots in the market and quote the ongoing price.
 It hands the power back to growers, allowing them to negotiate a higher base price.”